ufabdyop/screenlock/README.md

 Once built, you should have a directory matching the current version in Tags with a zip file containing the exe and all prerequisites (excluding DLLs that are included in windows)

 Notes:
 ---
 Building exe requires msvcp90.dll (similar issue: http://stackoverflow.com/questions/323424/py2exe-fails-to-generate-an-executable)

+Emulating NCD Device:
+---
+The screenlockServerNCD.py and .exe files emulate the commands that the NCD network interlock devices use.
+These are:

+To enable, you can send an NCD device two bytes (250, 1, in decimal notation, or 0xfa, 0x01 in hex).
+On the command line, you can send this with (assuming port 2101):

+  echo 'fa01' | xxd -r -p | nc ncd-device.example.com 2101

+To disable, you can send an NCD device two bytes (250, 9, in decimal notation, or 0xfa, 0x09 in hex).
+On the command line, you can send this with (assuming port 2101):

+  echo 'fa09' | xxd -r -p | nc ncd-device.example.com 2101

+To detect status, you can send an NCD device two bytes (250, 17, in decimal notation, or 0xfa, 0x11 in hex).
+On the command line, you can send this with (assuming port 2101):

+  echo 'fa11' | xxd -r -p | nc ncd-device.example.com 2101

+The device will respond with a 1 or a 0 byte to show it is enabled or disabled respectively.